cedadev/jasmin-workshop/exercises/ex11/README.md

    * On terminal 2, check the job ID associated to this pseudo-interactive session on LOTUS
    * Exit the interactive session on LOTUS `exit`.
 The Job should be cleared from SLURM
 1. Prepare a script to submit the parallel MPI code to SLURM
-   * On terminal 1, launch a text editor to prepare the job script e.g. `axpyMPI.sbatch` to submit the binary MPI compiled earlier.
+   * On terminal 1, launch a text editor to prepare the job script e.g. `jobscriptMPI.sbatch` to submit the binary MPI compiled earlier.
    * Specify the number of parallel MPI tasks
    * Submit the job e.g. job1 to SLURM scheduler and note the job ID `sbatch axpyMPI.sbatch`
    * On terminal 2, monitor the job state using SLURM command `squeue`